 I truly mean making CENTS of time.
 Now we all know that time is money, money is time, but how often do you REALLY take into consideration what your time is worth?

 For example, when I first saw this hair straightener for sale, I was hesitant – I didn’t NEED a hair straightener, but if it could save me 30+ minutes any time I wanted to fix my hair, was it worth it?
 (Heh the answer was YES!!
 Yes yes yes!
-Have you read about it yet?)
+Have you read the Boardwalk Buy review yet?)

 Some other examples: